zeizyy/Reminder_LXZ/README.md

 An IOS Renminder App by Vivian Liu, Qian Xiong and Yuanyang Zheng.

 ## Standard Features
-- Has feature to add/edit/delete an event.
+- Has feature to add/edit/delete an event according to the project requirement.
 - There is a list showing events created.

 ## Extra Features